googlecloudrobotics/core/docs/how-to/running-ros-node.md

 Estimated time: 10 min

-The following instructions describe how to setup a Kubernetes cluster on a robot running Linux (tested on Ubuntu 14, 16 and 18) and run a ROS node on it.
+The following instructions describe how to setup a Kubernetes cluster on a robot running Ubuntu 20.04 and run a ROS node on it.

 The installation script installs and configures: